rockycookie/cisco-certs/note/Security/Switch/DHCP-Snooping.md

 # DHCP Snooping
-To prevent fake DHCP server and more
+To prevent fake DHCP server and maliciously-IP-releasing

 ## How the switch does it?